 My research aims at early diagnosis and improved treatment of critical illness, using methods from Bayesian statistics and machine learning.
 I am particularly interested in merging these methods with physiological models to provide bedside decision support, in disease heterogeneity, and in the role of uncertainty in clinical decision-making.

-My recent work includes representing ICU patients’ status using time-series data to allow prediction of clinical events, exploiting structured knowledge for automated clinical coding, mortality risk prediction for patients undergoing emergency laparotomy, and phenotyping of ventilator-associated pneumonia in electronic health records.
+My recent work includes uncertainty-aware mortality risk prediction for patients undergoing emergency laparotomy, representing ICU patients’ status using time-series data to predict clinical events, using structured knowledge for automated clinical coding and phenotyping ventilator-associated pneumonia in electronic health records.

 I am an NHS England Clinical Entrepreneurship Fellow, a fellow of the Faculty of Clinical Informatics and a member of the core advisory group for the Academic Health Science Networks Artificial Intelligence Programme.
 I co-founded and lecture on the Data Science for Doctors courses, and previously co-founded the medical education startup T-Log.